justfoolingaround/animdl/readme.md

 ![AnimDL Cover](https://raw.githubusercontent.com/justfoolingaround/animdl/master/assets/cover.png)

-# AnimDL - Download & Stream your favorite anime
+<h1><center> AnimDL - Download & Stream Your Favorite Anime </center></h1>

 **AnimDL** is an incredibly powerful tool for downloading and streaming anime.

-A supported site got blocked in your region?
-Feel free to go to the [configurations](https://github.com/justfoolingaround/animdl/blob/master/core/config/__init__.py) for replacing the site with its official alt domains.

-For 9Anime, check [here](https://9anime.zone/) or in their [reddit](https://old.reddit.com/r/9anime) for official alternative sites.

 ### Core features

 - Abuses the developer's knowledge of internal streaming mechanisms in various different sites to hunt down high quality stream links.
-- Doesn't make a single unnecessary request to any servers and rules out such requests.
+- Doesn't make a single unnecessary request; the official site may make 1k requests, this tool makes 3~5.
 - Doesn't use any heavy dependencies such as Selenium or Javascript Evaluators.
 - Effectively bypasses DRMs in several streaming sites.
 - Integrates AnimeFillerList so that the user can filter out any fillers from downloading or streaming.